-The panel supports the intentions of programme management to prepare students for positions in the labour market, equipping them with specialised knowledge of one of the sub-domains within the domain of econometrics.
-As as consequence, the panel welcomes the portfolio of the four specialisations which are offered in the programme.
+The panel approves of the intentions of programme management to prepare students for positions in the labour market, equipping them with specialised knowledge of one of the sub-domains of the economics discipline.
+The panel welcomes the wide variety of specialisations which are offered in the programme.

-The panel approves of the objectives of the programme, to educate students in one of the sub-domains of the econometrics discipline, to teach them thoroughly academic research knowledge and skills and to train them to acquire professional skills.
+The panel supports the objectives of the programme, to educate students in one of the sub-domains of the economics discipline, to teach them thoroughly academic research knowledge and skills and to train them to acquire professional skills.
 The panel is especially positive about the strong research orientation of the programme.